anthonychristian1997/PracticeCASE_PHYTON/README.md

 # PythonPracticeCase
-This is phyton practice case for as a start to learning python
+This is a python exercise for beginning python learning.
+In the repository at I try to make the output that contains my name, address, and DOB.